Dr Jane Midgley

 Jane is currently supervising:

-- Montse Ferres 'Reconfiguring open spaces as workshops of cooperation in deprived areas' (ESRC funded, supervised with Dr Tim Townshend)
+- Montse Ferres 'Reconfiguring open spaces as workshops of cooperation in deprived areas' (ESRC funded, supervised with Prof Tim Townshend)

 - Sebastian Prost 'Designing for food democracy with communities (EPSRC funded, Digital Civics, supervised with Dr Graeme Heron and Dr Clara Crivellaro)